SolveniteOP/Echo-Scan/README.md

 ## Disclaimer

 This port scanner is meant for educational purposes only.
 Unauthorized scanning of systems without proper authorization is illegal and unethical.
 Use this tool responsibly and only on systems you have permission to scan.

-## Contribution

-Contributions are welcome!
-If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

 ## License